DavidWise/StaticAbstraction/README.md

 The interfaces themselves can easily be stubbed out via `NSubstitute` or similar but these offer the convenience of simple object construction.

-In the interest of completeness, there is also a top-level accessor object that can be injected that provides properties that will
+In the interest of completeness, there is also a top-level accessor object that can be injected that provides properties that allow access to all of the other abstractions provided by this library.
+Typically, it is better to inject the interface that most closely matches the needs of the class but I have found that injecting just the interface below tends to be more flexible

 |Interface|Class|
 |-|-|
 |IStaticAbstraction|StAbWrapper|

 # Supported .Net versions